dlynch7/MIDI2CV/README.md

 ![lpf_2pole_5V_step_response_actual](/images/matlab_plots/lpf_2pole_5V_step_response_actual.png)

 #### Dedicated DAC
-Although the Sallen-Key LPF did its job well, the whole filtered PWM solution still didn't work for generating _pitch CV_ (it works fine for velocity CV and modulation CVs), because of limited PWM resolution: the Arduino function [analogWrite()](https://www.arduino.cc/en/Reference/AnalogWrite) only has 8-bit resolution.
+Although the Sallen-Key LPF did its job well, the whole filtered PWM solution still didn't work for generating _pitch CV_ (it works fine for velocity modulation CVs), because of limited PWM resolution: the Arduino function [analogWrite()](https://www.arduino.cc/en/Reference/AnalogWrite) only has 8-bit resolution.
 This means the Arduino can use PWM to approximate 256 different values between 0V and 5V.

 MIDI notes span 10+ octaves, or 128 notes, so you'd think 256 different PWM duty cycles would be enough to generate pitch CV, but you'd be wrong!
 Look at this table to see why: